“Serene hilltop bungalows near Kandy with a dreamy backdrop of highland tea gardens and distant blue mountains, but above all, incredible hosts”

 - There’s no air conditioning, but at 2,500ft up you don’t really need it

-- The rooms in the main house are darker and more traditional than the others but are best set up for families
+- Rooms in the Main House are a little darker and more traditional than the others

 Best time to go